Multilevel User Credibility Assessment in Social Networks

 \subsubsection{Non-textual features}

-For the non-textual features presented in Table \ref{Feature}, we do not utilize any feature selection algorithm, and these features are directly fed, in their raw form, into the prediction model.
-The only preprocessing applied to these features is normalization.
-The normalization method used calculates for each data \(x\) the normalized value \(\bar{x}\) by means of the following formula, where $x_{minimum}$ and $x_{maximum}$ are respectively the minimum and maximum values that different data points find for this feature:
+For the non-textual features in Table \ref{Feature}, we do not apply any feature selection algorithm; instead, we feed these features in their raw form directly into the prediction model.
+The only preprocessing step we perform is normalization.
+Specifically, we use min-max normalization to transform each value \(x\) into a normalized value \(\bar{x}\) as follows: